 DR PAVITRA HIREMATH, Gynaecologist & Obstetrician

 “Sleep is like a save button.
 Whatever info is assimilated by the mind, sleep keeps all the important info and removes the junk.
-Sleep plays a vital role in good health and well-being throughout our life and is essential for restoration of body and mind.
+Sleep plays a vital role in good health and well-being throughout our life and is essential for the restoration of body and mind.
 Serious sleep disorders have been linked to hypertension, increased stress hormone levels, irregular heartbeats and accidents while driving or at the hospitals.
-Sleeping surface should be comfortable for a person to sleep.
-Every person’s body is unique and thus, they require a mattress that is comfortable to their body.
+The sleeping surface should be comfortable for a person to sleep.
+Every person’s body is unique and thus, they require a mattress that is comfortable for their body.
 There are new kinds of mattresses available in the market that will help in better support for the back.
 However, it primarily depends upon what kind of a surface people prefer in mattress for sleeping on.”

-Dr. Manveer Bhatia, Senior Neurologist and Sleep Specialist, New Delhi.
+Dr Manveer Bhatia, Senior Neurologist and Sleep Specialist, New Delhi.

-“The term ‘cognition’ refers to various higher mental processes, which allow us to attend, perceive, think, remember, solve problems, use language, imagine and plan ahead in everyday life.
+The term ‘cognition’ refers to various higher mental processes, which allow us to attend, perceive, think, remember, solve problems, use language, imagine and plan ahead in everyday life.
 Sleep has far-reaching effects on cognitive performance.
 There is evidence to suggest that insufficient sleep leads to a general slowing of response speed and increased variability in performance, beginning with difficulties with alertness, attention and vigilance.
-In addition to this, mounting evidence suggests the role of emotion in cognition and how sleep deprivation affect cognitive systems that rely on emotional data”.
+In addition to this, mounting evidence suggests the role of emotion in cognition and how sleep deprivation affects cognitive systems that rely on emotional data”.

-Dr. Rajkumari P. Reddy, Clinical Psychology Department, NIMHANS advises to people for a peaceful sleep every night.
+Dr Rajkumari P. Reddy, Clinical Psychology Department, NIMHANS advises to people for a peaceful sleep every night.

-- Lie down to go to sleep ONLY when you feel sleepy
+1. Lie down to go to sleep ONLY when you feel sleepy

-- Use a comfortable bed and pillow, with low lighting, comfortable air circulation and temperature.
+2. Use a comfortable bed and pillow, with low lighting, comfortable air circulation and temperature.
 Do not use your bed for other ‘waking’ activities like eating, watching TV or working.

-- Get up at about the same time every morning (7 days a week), regardless of when you went to bed, and how long you slept.
+4. Get up at about the same time every morning (7 days a week), regardless of when you went to bed, and how long you slept.
 This helps set circadian rhythms.

-- Do some form of relaxation each day, but work out your best time for it (just before bedtime can make you alert & less sleepy!) – Meditation, relaxation tape, yoga, breathing exercises
+5. Do some form of relaxation each day, but work out your best time for it (just before bedtime can make you alert & less sleepy!) – Meditation, relaxation tape, yoga, breathing exercises

 Sleep is like a save button.
 Whatever info is assimilated by the mind, sleep keeps all the important info and removes the junk.
 Serious sleep disorders have been linked to hypertension, increased stress hormone levels, irregular heartbeats;and accidents while driving or at the hospitals.